MRI Physics: Cardiovascular Pulse Sequences

 Currently, most cine bright blood imaging is produced using balanced steady-state free precession (SSFP) sequences, e.g. TruFSIP for Siemens or FIESTA for GE.
 In SSFP, instead of spoiling or destroying longitudinal magnetization at the end of each cycle, it is refocused so that it contributes to the signal in the next cycle.

 This refocusing provides the advantage of much better signal in the images.
 Additionally, the refocusing or balancing gradients that are used in SSFP have the added benefit of providing flow compensation that is better than that in spoiled GRE sequences.
 Tissue contrast in balanced SSFP sequences depends on both T1 and T2*, with fat and blood being relatively bright.
 SSFP sequences are extremely fast, making them ideal for generating high temporal resolution images of the moving heart.
 The disadvantages of SSFP sequences include: (1) relatively less sensitivity for turbulence, which can mask subtle jets from regurgitation, leaks, or septal defects; and (2) greater sensitivity to magnetic field inhomogeneity.
+Additionally, SSFP sequences may suffer from a variant of the vascular ghost artifact.
+In large, high-velocity blood vessels (particularly the aorta), one may see artifacts propagating along the phase-encoding direction in systole.
+This is because the flow compensation works so well in SSFP sequences that even protons that have passed out of plane may contribute signal to the image (but be misregistered).
+If the artifact is particularly troublesome, one may wish to switch to a spoiled gradient echo cine sequence, which does not suffer from this phenomenon.

 One item we have neglected is the actual mechanics of acquiring these sequences in sync with the cardiac cycle.
 Even with relatively fast pulse sequences, generally we cannot acquire the entire image in one diastole.
 Thus, similar to cardiac CT, we need to employ ECG gating to identify the phase of the cardiac cycle and acquire data in the relevant portions.